 “People sleep peaceably in their beds at night only because rough men stand ready to do violence on their behalf.”
 (1)

-Friday had perturbed the vision I carried, of a quiet old and old-fashioned seaside town.
+Friday – just the day before – had perturbed the vision I carried, of a quiet old and old-fashioned seaside town.
 Of proud coal-miners and the coal smoke that drifted over the town.
 Of proud military bands whose music drifted over the town: ‘A Lincolnshire Poacher’ and military marches.
 Of family and friends.

-Friday was the last day of a week’s holiday home from Cyprus.
+Friday – just yesterday – had been the last day of a week’s holiday home from Cyprus.
 Just after breakfast came the popping boom sound that suddenly unsettled: too loud for a car crash; unlikely to be a gas explosion.

 The sirens revealed its extent soon enough.
 Both fire engines from Deal, immediate and close by.
-Then the small town’s ambulances and police cars.
+Then all the small town’s ambulances and police cars.
 Minutes later came sirens on the road from Sandwich.
-A few more minutes and sirens drifted in more faintly on the road from Dover.
-A bomb at the barracks.
+A few short minutes and more sirens drifted in faintly on the road from Dover.
+It could only be a bomb at the barracks.

-The house was familiar and quiet.
+My house remained familiar and quiet yet the air had changed.
 The breakfast show interrupted itself with news of an explosion in unfamiliar Deal.
-Men killed and injured, it said.
+Reports of men killed and injured, it said.

-I could volunteer my services at the scene and perhaps justify being absent without leave.
-Or I could catch my Austrian Airlines flight to Larnaca in a few hours and do my duty: dulce et decorum erat (2).
-I packed and left.
+So, did I have a choice?
+I could volunteer my services at the scene and perhaps justify being absent without leave: AWOL.
+Or, I could catch my Austrian Airlines flight to Larnaca in a few hours and do my duty: dulce et decorum est (2).
+Reluctantly I packed and left.

-As we drove past, towers of cameras were already rising from Walmer’s grassy green, peering into the site.
-Platoons of tv people stood rehearsing pieces to camera for teatime bulletins around the world.
+As we drove past that Friday, towers of cameras were already rising from Walmer’s grassy green, peering into the site.
+Platoons of tv people stood rehearsing pieces to camera for news bulletins around the world.

-By the time I reached Heathrow, the Evening Standards shouted the event from every newsstand.
+By the time I reached Heathrow, the Evening Standards shouted the event in huge headlines from every newsstand.
 I wondered why I was travelling to a distant garrison when my own home was so evidently threatened by political violence.
-My reward for doing my duty, pointless as that already seemed to me, was to have the paper confiscated.
-I was not permitted to hold a crumpled connection with the remains of my former vision.
+And the next morning, less than 24 hours later, my reward for doing my duty, pointless as that already seemed to me, was to have the newspaper confiscated.
+When that paper went, so also went my former romantic vision of the world, and my place in it.

-I resigned a few tricky months later, having decided it is better, as a man, to stare reality straight in the eye than pretend it doesn’t exist for the sake of ‘morale’ and convenience.
-I set out on a new, unfamiliar path that has led to half a lifetime of rich experiences.
+I resigned a few tricky months later.
+It is better, as a man, to stare reality straight in the eye than pretend it doesn’t exist for the sake of ‘morale’ and convenience.
+Then I set out on a new, unfamiliar path that has led to half a lifetime of rich experiences.